Konstantin8105/gencf/README.md

 ### Names in HTML form

-At the begin of name - `NameOfStruct.` with point at the end.

-Internal anonymous struct `InternalStruct.` with point at the end.

 Name  | Description | Example
 --- | --- | ---
 Name of struct | First element of name.
 Point at the end. | `NameOfStruct.`